Workers’ Comp Permanent Disability Benefits Lawyer in Howell, NJ

 - You are said to be permanently totally disabled if a work-related accident or illness leaves you permanently incapable of performing the duties of any occupation and there is no reasonable expectation that your medical condition will improve.

 The permanence of your impairment, or the degree to which your condition may improve, are issues that are resolved by medical specialists.
 Since medical opinions often differ, you may have good reason to disagree with their findings.
 This is why we will compare the Workers’ Comp doctor’s findings with examinations completed by our trusted medical professionals.
 You can rest assured that the Workers’ Compensation attorneys at Rudnick, Addonizio, Pappa & Casazza will fight for your right to maximum benefits for your injuries.

-Knowledgeable Workers’ Comp Lawyers Explain How Permanent Disability Benefits are Calculated in New Jersey
+Knowledgeable Woodbridge Workers’ Comp Lawyers Explain How Permanent Disability Benefits Are Calculated in New Jersey

 Workers’ Compensation is calculated based on the wages you received at your job before the injury or illness occurred.
 The statute of limitations for filing for permanent partial or total disability compensation expires two years from the date your Workers’ Comp doctor determines you have reached maximum medical improvement.
 Prior to expiration of the statute of limitations, you must file a claim for your permanent disability award.
 This benefit may be awarded as a cash settlement or as continuing weekly benefits.
 Your Rudnick Law attorney will discuss these options with you.

 New Jersey assigns values to various injuries.
 Your benefit will be based on whether your injury is considered a “scheduled” or “non-scheduled” loss.